Allaman/knowledge.rootknecht.net/pages/01.home/revealjs/item.md

 [Revealjs](https://github.com/hakimel/reveal.js/) is a framework for producing nice looking HTML presentations.

-[Here](https://open.rootknecht.io/revealjs-intro/#/) you can find a presentation which I created to illustrate revealjs.

-[Here](https://repo.rootknecht.net/open/revealjs-intro) is the repo with the source code.
+[Here](https://open.rootknecht.io/revealjs-intro/#/) you can find a presentation which I created to illustrate Revealjs and [here](https://repo.rootknecht.net/open/revealjs-intro) is the repo with its source code.

 ## Frontmatter